 “GOD WAS IN CHRIST, RECONCILING THE WORLD TO HIMSELF”

 Years later, Ken and Ilse Beaufoy and I observed Good Friday in the pews of Shepherd of the Hill Presbyterian Church.
 Aside from one or two others who dropped by for a short time each year, we were alone in the church.
-Beginning at noon, at half hour intervals, we read aloud a portion of the Passion narratives paused in silence, listened to the corresponding movement from Rutter’s Requiem, spoke a brief prayer, and sat in the silence until the next half hour.
+Beginning at noon, at half hour intervals, we read aloud a portion of the Passion narratives, paused in silence, listened to the corresponding musical movement from Rutter’s Requiem, spoke a brief prayer, and sat in the stillness until the next half hour.

 The Good Fridays with Ken (and Ilse, before she died) were unique.
-An American Presbyterian minister with a married couple, Ken a former Biitish soldier, and Ilse, a former member of the Luftwaffe, one of only two women awarded the Iron Cross.
-Ken and Ilse met at a dance sponsored by the occupying forces following WW II.
-Ilse was one of two women Luftwaffe soldiers awarded the Iron Cross for standing her post during the Allied bombing of Hamburg.
+An American Presbyterian minister with a married couple, Ken, a former Biitish soldier, and Ilse, a former member of the Luftwaffe.
+Ken and Ilse met at a dance sponsored by the Allied occupation that followed the end of WW II.

 Despite objections and death threats from family members, Ken and Ilse committed themselves to the bonds of marriage.
 What else but the reconciling love of God could bridge the gulf of former enemy combatants?
 Five decades later, Ilse died moments after hearing the words of permission that would only have meaning to a decorated war hero who had stayed at her anti-aircraft post atop the Hamburg bunker to protect the civilians below.
 “You no longer need to stand your post.
 You no longer need to fight.
 It’s time to go home.
 Go in peace.”
 From that day on, there were just the two of us staying by the cross from noon to 3:00 on Good Friday.